malike/malike.github.io/_posts/2017-05-07-Why-TDD-and-How-To.md

 We refactor to fix this as well.
 We fix this red by creating the api for saving user data.
 We create a test for our signup HTTP API in the
 SignupControllerTest to first return 200.

-Then another test to confirm your details get saved once the parametes are passed to the api.
+Then another test to confirm your details get saved once the parameters are passed to the api.
 This failing test would require us to create a UserServiceTest class.

 We continue with this cycle of creating a test,which would fail,refactor till its passes.
 Then we move on to the next specification.